 - AEL Competitions shall be classified as State Regional, State, Conference or National Competitions.
 Competition hosts will be responsible for providing suitable facilities, horses, tack and equipment.
-AEL rules shall govern all classes held at AEL competitions. - A. An AEL State Regional Competition shall be a competition held by a member team in good standing under AEL Rules, and in compliance with the Rules.
+AEL rules shall govern all classes held at AEL competitions.
+After their first year of membership teams of more than 10 riders need to host or co-host each competition year. - A. An AEL State Regional Competition shall be a competition held by a member team in good standing under AEL Rules, and in compliance with the Rules.
 It shall be open to any member team in good standing within its State Region.
 A State Region must hold a minimum of five and a maximum of ten competitions to qualify athletes for State Finals.
 Each State Region shall determine the maximum entry fee that may be charged. - B. An AEL State Competition shall be held annually by each State under the auspices of the AEL State Organizer at least one week prior to the Conference Finals.
 A State Competition may charge an entry fee to be determined by State Organizer panel. - C. An AEL Conference Finals Competition shall be held annually by each conference at least 21 days prior to the start of the National Finals.
 A Conference Finals may charge an entry fee as agreed upon by the Conference Organizer panel.